alt236/EasyCursor---Android/README.md

 Alternatively you can produce a JAR file and use that (see Jarification below).

 ##Jarification
-Type `ant jar` at the root of the Library Project to produce a Jar file.
+Type `ant` at the root of the Library Project to produce a Jar file.
+This will also produce the Javadoc Jar.

 ##Generating an EasyCursor for SQL
 ###1.
 Using one of the inlcuded Builders EasyQueryModel